Kurmanali1508/payment/README.md

   * If you don't have enough money on your balance, the status will be a FAILED.
   * If you canceled the payment, the status will be CANCELLED

+#### Testing

+The methods in the project are covered by JUnit testing.